 I completed my Vinyasa/Hatha Yoga Teacher Training in the sacred Kathmandu Valley of Nepal with Heather Elton.
 So much gratitude to her, Annie Seymour at Mahalaya Nepal, & the teachings of Dr. Andrew McGonigle ("Dr. Yogi") and Emil Wendel.

 I am also an Accessible Yoga ambassador, certified Yoga for All teacher, and hold additional training/certification in Therapeutic Crisis Intervention, Somatic Abolitionism with Resmaa Menakem, Teen Yoga, Yogic Studies with Seth Powell, Trauma Sensitive Yoga (TCTSY) with The Justice Resource Institute, and Trauma Informed Yoga Therapy.

 With a background in activism, restorative justice practices and social justice work, my yoga practice has and (inevitably) continues to align with the teachings of trauma-informed yoga.

 I believe that yoga is a practice of liberation.
 It begins in the body, but it doesn't stop there.
 It is a practice of compassionate action.
 It is seeing the reality of injustice while envisioning something better for all of us.
 At the same time, I acknowledge and honor the deep roots of yoga and mindfulness practices, which ultimately are not mine to own or claim.

 I am currently enrolled in an ongoing Yoga Therapy certification with the Yoga Therapy Institute (IAYT and based in the Netherlands).
 I am also on the faculty for Heather Elton's Yoga Teacher Trainings (London and Nepal) where I facilitate modules on the intersections of trauma, wellness, and systemic change.

 At the start of 2020, I returned to the United States to my home state of Michigan.
-I am living and working on the land of the Council of the Three Fires – the Ojibwe, the Odawa, and the Potawatomi.
-These indigenous nations of the Great Lakes region are also known as the Anishinaabe (Ah-nish-nah-bay), or original people (Kalamazoo, Michigan USA).
+I am living and working on the indigenous lands historically occupied by the Ojibwe, Odawa, Bodewadmi nations (Three Fires Confederacy) / Kalamazoo, Michigan USA.